artsus4/hakchi2-wiki/FAQ.md

 **Q: How do I uninstall it?**

 **A:** There is an uninstall feature since version 2.08.

+**Q: I found a bug!
+How can I help you to fix it?**

+**A:** Create an issue on GitHub: https://github.com/ClusterM/hakchi2/issues Of course you can ask about it on some forums.
+But I can't read them all.
+Please use the link above if you want to let me know about this bug.

 **Q: Your English is awful!
 Can we do something about it?**